| Note: Not all of the

 implications (NE³LS) must try to keep pace with the technological progress

 that has been made.
 Otherwise, the technological progress will slow down.
+K. Eric Drexler, author of

 Engines of Creation, and currently working for the Foresight